-T&C has partnered with Texas Play Hard to offer a recreational Girls Lacrosse program.
 All ability levels are welcome (beginner to advanced).
 The league’s focus is on fundamentals, team play, and good sportsmanship.

 Spring Lacrosse (1st to 8th Grade): Primary Lacrosse season, most teams have two weekday practices with games usually played on the weekends.
 Home games are held at T&C while visiting games are held at other fields around Austin.

 Recreational (4U to 14U): For ages 3 to 14, recreational baseball emphasizes fundamentals and instruction.
 Games are played at T&C. For the Spring season AA and AAA (more competitive) divisions are offered in 8U and 10U.

 All Stars/Centex (6U to 14U): All Stars is offered in June for recreational players.
 Players are nominated by their coaches.
 Teams will play other area league teams.

 Select/Open (9U to 16U): Open teams offer a highly-competitive environment compared to our recreational league play.
 These are invite only teams (players must try out and be selected by the team’s coach).
 Most teams will play and travel to tournaments throughout the season.

 Clinics: All levels of players are welcome.
 The clinics will focus on fundamentals.
 Infield/outfield clinics addresses proper mechanics for fielding, throwing, and catching with both infield and outfield drills.
 Each player will work on developing skills to play any position outside of pitcher and catcher positions.
 Pitching/catching clinics will address proper mechanics specific to pitching and catching.